Outwood Academy Ripon

 Outwood Academy Ripon is a small mixed secondary school with academy status situated in the city of Ripon, in North Yorkshire, England.

-It provides for children ages 11 to 18, and had an enrolment of 656 pupils in 2018.
+It provides for ages 11 to 18, and has an enrolment of around 700 pupils.

-The school is operated by Outwood Grange Academies Trust and the current principal is William Pratt.
+The school is operated by Outwood Grange Academies Trust and the current principal is Rachel Donohue.

 It is one of over 11 secondary schools in the local area, including nearby selective Ripon Grammar School, and the more distant Thirsk School and Sixth Form College and Boroughbridge High School.